 If you have read the above and still want to install this version then you can download the Excel 2010 V1 Addin here.

-Power Update is a third party software solution that solves lots of challenges that come when you have lots of Power Pivot workbooks to refresh each day/week.
+Power Update is a third party software solution that solves lots of challenges that come when you have lots of Power Pivot Workbooks to refresh each day/week.
 It can schedule the refresh of all your workbooks and publish them via email, save to a server or even publish to SharePoint or Power BI.
 Find out more about it here.

 Power Planner is a third party Addin for Excel that turns “read only” Pivot Tables into “editable Pivot Tables”.
 This allows you to do all sorts of amazing things with your data, like take a copy of last year’s sales to create a budget and then edit the new budget directly in the Pivot Table at any Total or Sub Total, and watch the changes get evenly distributed through the underlying detail.
 Find out more about it here

 DAX studio is a tool that connects to the Power Pivot data model in Excel files, Power BI files and SSAS Tabular.
 Once connected, you can use DAX as a query language to interrogate your data model, return tables of data and even extract a list of all of your DAX Calculated Fields.
-It is particularly useful to help you write complicated DAX formulas that need a virtual table as part of the formula (you can write the table portion first in DAX Studio and make sure the table portion is correct) but also for performance testing of your measures.
+It is particularly useful to help you write complicated DAX formulas that need a virtual table as part of the formula (you can write the table portion first in DAX Studio and make sure the table portion is correct) and also for performance testing of your measures.